-I have used many different mediums over the years and up until recently have been inspired by those that are water-based as I have always loved the unpredictability of the results.
+I have used many different mediums over the years and am inspired by those that are water-based as I have always loved the unpredictability of the results.
 However, I now also paint landscapes with an extremely loose acrylic underpainting and then on top come in with mark making in pastels.

 With regard to my acrylic ink work, I haven’t been influenced by any particular artist for this work, but arrived at it through experimentation and researching many different artists.
 I am strongly influenced by the natural world and in particular looking closely at objects to reveal their hidden beauty – exploiting unusual viewpoints.
 The subject matter for the acrylic ink works calls for dramatic shapes and the natural world provides these in abundance.
 Some of my recent work includes birds – those with striking plumage or birds of prey, with their amazing eyes and beaks.
 These have mostly been done on a larger format, to create a more dramatic effect.

-Soft pastels are a medium I have started to work with quite a bit recently, as they work really well when I want to portray landscapes.
+Soft pastels are a medium I have been using for a while, as they work really well when I want to portray landscapes.
 I take time to create texture on the boards I am working on, followed by an underpainting of loose acrylic.
 When I apply the pastel, the pastel hits the raised areas, leaving the acrylic showing through.
 This creates a real depth and interest to the work, which I could not achieve with just straight pastels.
 Sometimes I find that the mark-making created by the acrylic paint is so interesting that I alter what I am going to do with the pastel layer and leave it showing through.
 As an artist, one always has to be prepared for the unexpected - and relish it when it happens!